Roy Suryo will report Bareskrim investigators related to the Jokowi diploma investigation - ExBulletin

 According to Brigadier General Crimes Crimes (Dirtipidum), the director general of the Brigadier General Djuhandhani Rahardjo Puro, investigating the alleged report of the false diploma, the former president, Joko Widodo, investigated the alleged report of the false diploma, Joko Widodo.

-Read also: Criminal survey Call the original Jokowi diploma, the Bahlil value of the false scandalous allegations

-This was decided after Bareskrim completed the Medico-Legal Laboratory Test (Labfor) in Jokowi diploma.
+This was decided after Bareskrim finished the Medico-Legal Laboratory Test (LABFOR) at the Jokowi diploma.

 The results of the laboratory test declared that the former head of the State diploma was identical to the comparison of his classmates at the Faculty of Forestry, Gadjah Mada University (UGM).